JustinLamMSFT/microsoft/microsoft-365/project/microsoft-project-licensing.md

 # Licensing Project

 Microsoft Project offers flexible licensing for online and on-premises solutions for project portfolio management and everyday work, enabling you to effectively execute and achieve strategic priorities.

 **Project cloud-based solutions** are licensed on a per-user basis.
 You can purchase them as standalone plans or as an additional service with Microsoft 365 plans.
 [Learn more about Project cloud-based solutions licensing details](https://go.microsoft.com/fwlink/p/?LinkID=507737).

 - **Project Plan 5** enables organizations to get started, prioritize project portfolio investments and deliver the intended business value from virtually anywhere.
-Plan 5 includes Project for the web, Project Online and Project Online desktop client.
-Project Plan 5 includes all of the capabilities of Project Plan 3 and Project Plan 1.
+Plan 5 includes premium capabilities in the Planner app in Microsoft Teams, Project for the web, Project Online and Project Online desktop client.
+Project Plan 5 includes all of the capabilities of Project Plan 3 and Planner Plan 1 (formerly Project Plan 1).
 - **Project Plan 3** keeps your projects, resources, and teams organized and on track.
 Easily and efficiently plan projects, track status, and collaborate with others from virtually anywhere.
-Plan 3 includes Project for the web, Project Online and Project Online desktop client.
-Project Plan 3 includes all of the capabilities of Project Plan 1 and more.
+Plan 3 includes premium capabilities in the Planner app in Microsoft Teams, Project for the web, Project Online and Project Online desktop client.
+Project Plan 3 includes all of the capabilities of Planner Plan 1 (formerly Project Plan 1) and more.
-- **Project Plan 1** includes Project for the web, which provides fundamental project management capabilities online.
+- **Project Plan 1 (formerly Planner Plan 1 (formerly Project Plan 1))** includes **premium capabilities in the Planner app in Microsoft Teams** Project for the web, which provides fundamental project management capabilities online.
 You can work flexibly, be it a grid (list), board or timeline (Gantt) view.

 **Project solutions for on-premises** are available through [Microsoft Volume Licensing](https://go.microsoft.com/fwlink/p/?LinkID=507737).
-Project Server 2019 is licensed using a server/CAL (client access license) model.
+Project Server 2019 is licensed using a Server/CAL (Client Access license) model.
 Microsoft Project and portfolio management solutions require a Project Server 2019 license for each running instance of the software, and CALs are required for each person or device accessing a Project Server.
 [Learn more about Project Server licensing](https://go.microsoft.com/fwlink/p/?LinkID=507737) and [software requirements](https://go.microsoft.com/fwlink/p/?linkid=2086166).

 - **Project Server 2019** helps organizations get started, prioritize project portfolio investments, and deliver the intended business value.
 - **Project Server CAL 2019** is required for each user or device accessing Project Server 2019.